 With more than 75 years of experience, top-notch repute and 250 days of sunshine a year, you’re guaranteed a Sun Valley ski resort vacation that will dazzle just about every preference.
 It started as a playground for European nobility and Hollywood stars in 1936, when it opened the world’s first chairlift.
 The modern American ski resort was truly born and bred in Sun Valley Idaho.

-With well over 75 years of experience, top-notch repute and 250 days of sunshine a year, you’re guaranteed a Sun Valley ski vacation that will dazzle just about every preference.
-It started as a playground for European nobility and Hollywood stars in 1936, when it opened the world’s first chairlift.
-The modern American ski resort was truly born and bred at Sun Valley.
 Bright, sunny days with comfortable temperatures combined with long, wide-open groomed runs and awesome scenery are the reasons for Sun Valley’s storied appeal among the world’s skiing elite.
 But don’t let the prestige mislead you—this is Idaho after all.
 Expect a low-key atmosphere with the highest standards of service and comfort.
-Famed ski-filmer Warren Miller began his early career at Sun Valley, camping out in a van in the parking lot by night and filming by day.
-Sun Valley offers over 70 runs, a 3,400-foot vertical drop and more uphill capacity, per skier, than any other ski area.
+Famed ski-filmer Warren Miller began his early career in Sun Valley Idaho, camping out in a van in the parking lot by night and filming by day.
+Sun Valley ski resort offers over 70 runs, a 3,400-foot vertical drop and more uphill capacity, per skier, than any other ski area.

 Off-mountain activities include skating at the Olympic rink, Nordic skiing, snowshoeing, a lively and tradition-rich apres-ski scene, and world-class dining and shopping.
 An excellent European-style shuttle service provides easy access to the slopes and town.

 Ski Sun Valley Resort